neumannjan/marketplace/docs/installation.md

 ### Configure Your HTTP Server (Apache, Nginx,...)

-{% hint style="success" %}
-If you are using provided Docker configuration, skip this step.
+?> If you are using provided Docker configuration, skip this step.
-{% endhint %}

 Your web server's document / web root should be the `public` directory.